 - "If you practice being fluid, you eventually will be fluid.
 If you're casual about it, it will never happen."

-For the most advanced group of riders and horses, the 1984 Olympic double-gold medalist started the jumping work by building a line of fences: a vertical to an 18-inch skinny green wall to two trot rails to a vertical, set so there was only about three strides from the landing to the arena wall (see diagram at right).
+For the most advanced group of riders and horses, Joe started the jumping work by building a line of fences: a vertical to an 18-inch skinny green wall to two trot rails to a vertical, set so there was only about three strides from the landing to the arena wall (see diagram at right).

 The riders jumped each section as it was built, starting with the trot poles to vertical.
 Then they rode the entire line.
 They trotted the first vertical, cantered to the skinny wall, figuring out the striding, which ended up being four or five strides, then trotted over the trot poles to the vertical.
 The challenge was steering the horses to the skinny wall and then bringing them back to the trot.
 "Everybody use all the tact and talent you have to make it fluid," Joe said as the riders struggled to get a smooth trot back before going over the trot poles.
 After the horse's jumped through the line a few times, he gradually raised the fences a few holes.